Welsh Dragon: History

 After the Roman withdrawal it has long been suggested that resistance to the Saxon incursion was led either by Romans or Romanised Britons, and this is evident in the names attributed in legend to those who led the opposition, including Ambrosius Aurelianus and perhaps Artorius.
 This could account for how the Roman terminology came to be adopted by Britons.
 From the first extant written records of the Britons, it became evident that dragons were already associated with military leaders.
 Gildas, writing in about 540, spoke of the Briton chieftain Maglocunus (Maelgwn Gwynedd in Welsh) as the "insularis draco".

 The early Welsh or Brythonic poets, Taliesin and Aneirin both extensively use dragons as an image for military leaders, and for the Britons the word dragon began to take the form of a term for a war leader, prince or ruler.
 In Y Gododdin, Aneirin describes his patron, Mynyddog Mwynfawr as "the dragon" when he speaks of the "feast of the dragon".
 He also describes the war leader, Gwernabwy mab Gwen, as the dragon of the battle of Catraeth.
 Meanwhile, Taliesin, on Urien Rheged, described inexperienced and skilful leaders as dreic dylaw and dreic hylaw respectively.
 Owain ap Urien is called Owain ben draic, the chief dragon.
 Although not compiled until later, the main part of Y Gododdin and the heroic poems on Urien Rheged by Taliesin almost certainly date in origin to the sixth century.

 The Welsh term draig was used to refer to Welsh leaders including Owain Gwynedd, Llywelyn ap Gruffudd (Llywelyn the Last) and "the dragon" Owain Glyndŵr.
 Cynddelw Brydydd Mawr, a court poet to Owain Gwynedd, refers to him in one elegy, personifying him as "The golden dragon of Snowdonia of eagles".

 Mabinogion

 In the Mabinogion story Lludd and Llefelys, the red dragon fights with an invading white dragon.
-A plague is caused by a battle between a red dragon and a foreign white dragon.
-Lludd must set a trap for them at the exact centre of the island called Oxford, put them to sleep with mead, and then bury them underground in a stone chest.
-The third plague is caused by a mighty magician, who casts a spell to make the whole court fall asleep while he raids their stores.
-Lludd must confront him, keeping himself awake with a vat of cold water.
-Lludd returns home to Britain.
-He destroys the Coraniaid with the insect mixture and confines the dragons at Dinas Emrys.
-Finally he fights the magician, who submits to him to become his loyal servant.
+Lludd confines the dragons at Dinas Emrys.